Before I state health benefits of pure honey in the body,I will like to define honey.

 - It should never be mixed with fermented beverages like whisky, rum, brandy etc, ghee and mustard.

-These are Pure Honey Benefits in The Body
+These are Health Benefits of Pure Natural Honey in The Body

 - It acts as a sedative and is very useful in bed wetting disorders.

-- It is very good antioxidant which restores the damaged skin and gives soft, young looks.
+- It is a very good antioxidant that restores the damaged skin and gives soft, young looks.

-- It has antibacterial properties due to its acidic nature and enzymically produced hydrogen peroxide.
+- It has antibacterial properties due to its acidic nature and enzymatically produced hydrogen peroxide.

 - Constant use of honey strengthens the white blood corpuscles to fight bacteria and viral diseases.

-- It is very good for eyes and eye sight.
+- It is very good for the eyes and eyesight.